Pacific Southwest, Region 9: Superfund

 On August 11, 1981, the North Coast Regional Water Quality Control Board (NCRWQCB) conducted a site inspection in response to a citizen complaint.
 During the inspection they noted the presence of oily soil.
 The soil was found to be contaminated with PCBs.
 The State ordered the company to stop all discharge activity and to investigate the nature and extent of contamination.
 The owners of the site, TBG, Inc. and Indian Head Industries, Inc. conducted additional sampling under state oversight from 1981 to 1983.
 PCB contamination was detected in surface water runoff, surface and subsurface soil, and inside the casting plant building.
 In 1986, volatile organic compounds (VOCs) were detected in groundwater at the northeastern and southeastern boundary of the MGM Brakes property and in groundwater on parcels 62 and 63 immediately adjacent to the northeastern and southeastern boundary of the property.
 The detected VOCs were benzene, chlorobenzene, cis-1,2-dichloroethylene, 1,4-dichlorobenzene, 1,1-dichloroethylene, 1,1,1,-trichloroethane, trichloroethylene, and vinyl chloride.

 EPA assumed lead agency responsibility for oversight of site investigation and cleanup activities in 1983 when the site was added to the National Priorities List.
 All demolition and cleanup activies described below in the section titled "Cleanup Approach" have been completed.
 A Voluntary Covenant and Agreement to restrict use of certain portions of the site was recorded in Sonoma County in July 1995.
-Groundwater is sampled on a semi-annual bases to monitor the progress of natural attenuation.
-Trichloroethylene (TCE) is the only chemical that continues to slightly exceed cleanup levels in groundwater.
+Groundwater was sampled on a semi-annual basis to monitor the progress of natural attenuation until October 2013 when groundwater contamination was below maximum contamination levels (MCLs) for all contaminants of concern.

 Contaminants and Risks